zacharylove/discord-bot/README.md

 ## Docker
 I am using Github Actions to compile and publish a Docker container on every commit to the master branch, which can be pulled from `ghcr.io/zacharylove/discord-bot:master`.
 Make sure to define all of the values in `example.env` as environment variables in the container before running.

+## Attribution
+The music functionality is inspired by (and in most cases directly ripped from) [codetheweb/muse](https://github.com/codetheweb/muse)